If you are here, you are probably already familiar with the FIRE movement, which stands for Financial Independence, Retire Early.

 That’s going to be the focus of this article.
 We have put together 5 ways to achieve Barista Fire fast.

 They all center around investing your existing money in assets that generate outsized returns, but are still passive enough that you can enjoy a relaxing early retirement.
-The six strategies are as follows:
+The five strategies are as follows:

 - Buy a Profitable and Passive Blog